techygamebar/tgb_playtime/README.md

 copy the tgb_playtime folder in resources of the server.
 <br>        start the resource in server.cfg.
  **IMPORTANT:** Please make sure that you have txadmin.

+## To Do
+in server.lua,replace the txdata path according to you and your server profile if set.

+``local playerData = ReadFile(“/txData/default/data/playersDB.json”)``

+Change it to yours. ``/txData/default/data/playersDB.json``

 ## Usage
 `/playtime`